Scarecrow1965/EncodeAIBootcamp/Story-Telling-App-V2/README.md

    cd story-telling-app
    ```

-5. Due to the warnings listed when you installed '{ai-joke-app}', we will correct these by:
+5. Due to the warnings listed when you installed '{story-telling-app}', we will correct these by:
   ```bash
   npm update eslint
   npm update rimraf